f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `render.line_width` (_double_, optional)

 Set the _width_ of lines when showing edges.
-Model specified by default.
+Model-specified by default.

 CLI: `--line-width`.

 ### `render.show_edges` (_bool_, optional)

 Set to true to show the _cell edges_.
-Model specified by default.
+Model-specified by default.

 CLI: `--edges`.

 ### `render.point_size` (_double_, optional)

 Set the _size_ of points when showing vertices.
-Model specified by default.
+Model-specified by default.

 CLI: `--point-size`.

 ### `render.backface_type` (_string_, optional)

-Set the Backface type, can be `visible` or `hidden`, model specified by default.
+Set the Backface type, can be `visible` or `hidden`, Model-specified by default.

 CLI: `--backface-type`.